Last updated: May 5, 2026

 - Ask HHSC to screen you for other Medicaid help too: some Texans qualify for full Medicaid or related aged and disabled programs, not just MSP.

-- If drug costs are your biggest problem: you can also look at Medicare’s Extra Help information.
-QMB, SLMB, and QI usually trigger it automatically, but people outside those programs can still ask.
+- If drug costs are your biggest problem: read Medicare’s Extra Help page.
+QMB, SLMB, and QI usually trigger Extra Help, but people outside those programs can still ask.

-- If you work and have a disability: review the official Texas Medicaid Buy-In brochure if QDWI or other disability-related coverage might fit better.
+- If you work and have a disability: review the Texas Medicaid Buy-In brochure if QDWI or another work-related coverage path may fit better.

 Local resources for Texas seniors